 Always Keeping Girls In School: Ongoing menstrual hygiene management (MHM) program throughout Kenya where girls and boys learn about health and hygiene, changes in their bodies, critical thinking and decision-making, character strengths, relationships and the importance of being able to communicate openly with parents and teachers.
 Our project researches the efficacy of the program using technology-based survey methodology, psycho-educational measurement and project outcome studies.

 P&G Children’s Safe Drinking Water Project: The non-profit P&G Children’s Safe Drinking Water Program provides clean drinking water to children and families in need around the world.
 Our projects have included schools and communities in Muranga and Kiambu Counties.
 Currently, we are working in Narok County with Maasai Communities to help provide access to clean, safe water and education around health, hygiene, and well-being.

-Gathage School, Kandara, Kenya: Ongoing project to create a positive education curriculum for a public school (ages 4-17) in Kandara, Kenya.
+Gathage School, Kandara, Kenya: Project to create a positive education curriculum for a public school (ages 4-17) in Kandara, Kenya.
 We are collaborating with teachers, families and community members to create a model curriculum to increase well being and academic achievement.

-KIMO Wellness Foundation, Murang’a County, Kenya: Ongoing project to create culturally appropriate strength based practices with Kimo, a Kenyan NGO with the mission to alleviate human suffering through community based programs and collaboration.
+KIMO Wellness Foundation, Murang’a County, Kenya: Project to create culturally appropriate strength based practices with Kimo, a Kenyan NGO with the mission to alleviate human suffering through community based programs and collaboration.

 Farm Africa, Kenya: Long term project, facilitated a planning retreat for Farm Africa, Kenya.
 Inspired a vision for Farm Africa Kenya to increase impact, rigor, and sustainability and to strengthen staff capacity through cultivating perspective, creativity, proactive behavior, and playfulness.
 To reach this purpose we met people with respect and acceptance.